kenneth06071/Real-Time-Stock-Market-Data-Tracker/README.md

 # Real-Time-Stock-Market-Data-Tracker
 This program is built by python, which can be compiled by vs code and Python IDLE

-The source code is stored as "CSCI2100_project_source_code"
+The source code is stored as "project_source_code"

 Only "random" module is needed for this program.